sodiboo/niri-flake/docs.md

 <!-- <animation-kind>.easing -->

 ## `<animation-kind>.easing.curve`
-- type: `one of "linear", "ease-out-quad", "ease-out-cubic", "ease-out-expo"`
+- type: `one of "linear", "ease-out-quad", "ease-out-cubic", "ease-out-expo", "cubic-bezier"`

 The curve to use for the easing function.

+## `<animation-kind>.easing.curve-args`
+- type: `list of (null or string or signed integer or floating point number or boolean)`

+Arguments to the easing curve. `cubic-bezier` requires 4 arguments, all others don't allow arguments.

 ## `<animation-kind>.easing.duration-ms`